csomgyula/csomgyula.github.io/Bertrand_Chebyshev_theorem.md

 # Case 1

-Statement (0, i): There is always a number which is not 1 in 1 + 1 consecutive numbers.
+Statement (0, i): There is always a number which is not 1 among consecutive numbers.
 Which is trivial (from statement A), a number and its successor is different, cannot be both 1.

 Statement (0, ii): The second prime is 1 + 1